WebReflection/centralized/README.md

 import centralized from 'centralized';

 const appHelper = centralized({
-  // the init method executes once only in the main thread init() {
-    // it can pollute its context with values this.connection = db.connect({user, pass, stuff});
-  },
+  // properties can have any value
+  connection: null,

-  // all methods can be used seamlessly from worker ot main
+  // methods can be used seamlessly from worker ot main
   query: async function(sql, ...values) {
     const stmt = this.connection.prepare(sql);
     return await stmt.exec(...values);
+  },

+  // the init method executes once only in the main thread ... init() {
+    // ... and it can pollute its context with values this.connection = db.connect({user, pass, stuff});
   }
 });